yoav-klein/grocery/README.md

 ## Debates
 * Forms - full page reload or AJAX? full page reload is simpler - no JS.
 On the other hand - handling modal forms with simple full page reload is messier.
 HTMX is an option.

-# Products API branch
----
-## What I want
-* Move products POST and DELETE methods to a REST API
+Eventually decided to go AJAX in all forms.